wds4/DCoSL/dips/conceptGraph/README.md

 # The Concept Graph

 The notion of a concept graph will be build up step by step through a series of DIPs.
-Summary of the logic: (work in progress)
+The building blocks of a graph - nodes and edges - will be addressed.
+Then the notion of a simple list ([DIP-106](106.md)) will mature into the notion of a concept ([DIP-111](111.md)).

 See a list of [important concepts](importantConcepts.md).